PageRank Optimization by Edge Selection: PageRank Optimization as a Markov Decision Process

 \subsubsection{Reducing the SSP formulation of Max-PageRank}

-Applying this result to the last, refined SSP formulation of the Max-PageRank problem (which also included damping and personalization), we can reduce the number of states of the problem to $d+1$ by constructing another SSP problem as demonstrated above.
-The construction takes $O(n^3+d^{ 2}n +n^2d)$ operations, after which the problem can be solved in $O(d^{ 3}L)$ by using standard LP solvers \cite{Gonzaga1988}.
-Consequently, we have \begin{lemma} \textsc{Max-PageRank} can be solved in $O(n^3+d^{ 3}L)$ operations. \end{lemma}
+Applying this result to the refined SSP formulation of Max-PageRank, we can reduce the number of states to $d$ (without $\tau$) by constructing another SSP problem as demonstrated above.
+It can be summarized as \begin{lemma} The \textsc{Max-PageRank} problem with a digraph having $n$ nodes and $d$ fragile links can be reduced to an SSP problem with only $d$ states (plus the termination state) by using $O((n^3+d^{ 2}n +n^2d)L)$ operations. \end{lemma}